JoseMRodriguezO/JoseMRodriguezO/README.md

 - 🌱 I’m currently learning ruby on rails and full stack ruby
 - 💬 Ask me about loops and methods from ruby
 - 📫 How to reach me: ...
-- ⚡ Fun fact: I like play basketball or go for a run on my free time.
+- ⚡ Fun fact: Babies have no kneecaps.
+Yes, you heard me right!
 ---